It’s Tough to Be a Bug Animal Kingdom

-It's Tough To Be a Bug brings you face to face, smell to…well, you'll see…. all via 3D movie technology!
-Located inside the base of the Tree of Life, a story featuring some of the characters from Bug's Life (including Hopper) come alive by Disney Audio-Animatronics.
+It’s Tough To Be a Bug brings you face to face, smell to…well, you’ll see…. all via 3D movie technology!
+Located inside the base of the Tree of Life, a story featuring some of the characters from Bug’s Life (including Hopper) come to life through Disney Audio-Animatronics.

 In the dark caverns of the roots of the Tree of Life is a 430 seat theatre.
 This show has it all, a 3D movie, Audio-Animatronics and in-theater 4D surprises.

 You will receive a special pair of 3D “bug” glasses to wear while you view the show. (see photo on right)

 Without going into detail, a variety of bugs, spiders and other insects will entertain you…scare you…and get your attention!
 Prepare to be misted on, fog, poked, and smell a stink bug!

 It’s Tough to Be a Bug is a FastPass+ attraction.
 However, there is typically not a long wait for the show.